-The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual, liberty and mutual respect and tolerance of those with different faiths and beliefs.”
+The DfE have reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual, liberty and mutual respect and tolerance of those with different faiths and beliefs.”

-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated this year (2014).
 At Northborough Primary these values are reinforced regularly and are evidenced in the following ways:

 Schools, through their curriculum, are legally bound to actively promote fundamental British values.

 Northborough for many years has taught English Heritage and pupils already have developed a good understanding of the our country, its history and some of our customs, values, democracy, law, liberty, respect and tolerance to actively promote the government are asking all schools to focus on, and show how, the school’s work is effective in securing these British Values as a school we approach this using many different strategies some examples are listed below.

 As a school we have pupil leadership through the School Council and Playground Play Leaders.
 These groups lead work within the school to further promote British Values and English Heritage.

 As part of our curriculum we also enhance British Values through assemblies and special performances and gatherings such as Commemorative days, Poppy Day, Church Services, Christmas Performance, visits from Santa.